Problem · Array

 Get Maximum Sum of Strengths

-See Salesforce online assessment and hiring insights
+See Salesforce hiring insights

 Given an array arr that contains n integers, the following operation can be performed on it any number of times (possibly zero):